-- content This refers to whatever model the notification is attached to.
+- object This refers to whatever model the notification is attached to.
 It is visible as the content-type field of the notification when you're editing it in the admin.
-Most of the time, you're probably going to be wanting to use this. - contact The Contact object that the message is being sent to.
-This object has 3 attributes: name, protocol, and address. - recipient The type of this depends on which channel is selected as the recipient of a notification, and what kind of objects that channel returns.
+Most of the time, you're probably going to be wanting to use this. - actor This is only available if actor\type is specified for the notification.
+It refers to whoever or whatever is causing action associated with the notification. - target This is only available if target\model is specified for the notification.
+It refers to whoever or whatever the action associated with the notification is affecting. - recipient The type of this depends on which channel is selected as the recipient of a notification, and what kind of objects that channel returns.
 In practice, it will probably be some sort of user/user-profile object.
 When site contacts are the recipient, the value is a SiteContact object.